 - Your medical history

-- Electrocardiogram (EKG) that can detect and record the heart's electrical activity and show signs of heart damage
+- Electrocardiogram (ECG) that can detect and record the heart's electrical activity and show signs of heart damage

 - Blood tests that check the levels of certain proteins released into the bloodstream as heart muscle cells die; troponin tests, CK or CK–MB tests are commonly used and may be repeated over a period of time.